 The fruit pulp contains very high levels of Vitamin C (Ascorbic acid) and good levels of Vitamin B3 (Niacin).

-Abiu grows and fruits naturally in humid tropical lowland climates, generally in frost-free areas with annual lows of 17 to 25 °C, annual highs of 25 to 35 °C, annual rainfall of 1300 to 4000 mm and a dry season of 5 months or less.
-However, it may fail to thrive in areas where the average low of the coldest month is below 10 °C (50 °F).
+Grows and fruits naturally in humid subtropical and tropical climates, generally frost-free areas with annual lows of 15 to 25°C, annual highs of 24 to 35°C, annual rainfall of 1300 to 4000 mm and a dry season of 5 months or less.
+Abiu trees may fail to thrive in areas where the average low of the coldest month is below 10°C (50°F).

-New plants are mostly started from cuttings or seed, with each method having its own advantages and disadvantages.
-Cuttings exude a sticky latex which makes them difficult to propagate and the seed do not always come true to type, sometimes producing fruit with different characteristics to the parent.
-Also, the seed lose their viability quickly, usually one to two days after extraction from the fruit.
+New plants are usually started from cuttings or seed, with each method having its advantages and disadvantages.
+The cuttings exude a sticky latex, making them challenging to propagate.
+Seed-grown trees sometimes produce fruit with characteristics different from that of the parent tree.
+The seed also lose their viability quickly, usually one to two days after extracting from the fruit.

-It performs best on rich, free-draining clay and loam soils of a moderately acid to neutral nature, generally with a pH of 5.5 to 7.5 and on site with full to partial sun exposure.
+Abiu performs best on rich, free-draining clay and loam soils of a moderately acid to neutral nature, generally with a pH of 5.5 to 7.5, and on sites with full to partial sun exposure.
 It has poor tolerance to salt spray, soil salt and limestone soil conditions.

-It is an early maturing, heavy bearing fruit tree, with some six-year-old trees reportedly yielding up to five hundred fruit a year and with flowering and fruiting starting in trees as young as two to three year old.
-Mulching to minimise water stress during dry periods and periodic applications of potassium and phosphorus rich manures help to increase survival rates and improve fruit production and quality.
+It is an early maturing, heavy bearing fruit tree.
+Some six-year-old trees reportedly yield up to five hundred fruit a year and flowering and fruiting starting in trees as young as two to three years old.
+Mulching to minimise water stress during dry periods and the periodic application of potassium and phosphorus-rich manures help increase survival rates and improve fruit production and quality.

-It produces a large number of fruit and the seed, although short-lived survive passage through an animal's gut.
-At least one reference publication lists it as a weed, but there does not appear to be any record of it as a serious weed anywhere in the world.
-It is assessed to be a low weed risk species for Hawaii by the Hawaii Pacific Weed Risk Assessment project (HPWRA).
+Abiu trees produce a significant amount of fruit, and the seed, although short-lived, survive passage through an animal's gut.
+At least one reference publication lists it as a weed.
+Still, there does not appear to be any record of it as a serious weed anywhere in the world.
+It is assessed to be a low weed risk species for Hawaii by the Hawaii Pacific Weed Risk Assessment (HPWRA) project..